railsuser2014/openobject-doc-book-en/source/features/alerts.rst

 Alerts
 ======

-Open ERP has an integrated alerts/warning system.
+Open ERP has an integrated alert/warning system.
 You can configure alerts on any step of any operation.
 The end-user will receive alerts on different events.
 We can trigger alerts on the screen or through the internal requests system.
 It allows to show the right information at the right time for each user.
-It also simplify a lot the communication between the different employee of a same company.
+It also simplify a lot the communication between the different employees of a same company.

 .. raw:: html